t-silvers/casskit/README.rst

      - Python
      - Yes
      - A consistent table management library in python / manage tabular data in object stores
+   * - `EUGENe`_
+     - Python
+     - Yes
+     - computational framework for machine learning based modeling of regulatory sequences
+   * - `eugene.dataload.dataloaders.SeqData`_
+     - Python
+     - Yes
+     - SeqData object used to containerize and store data for EUGENe workflows
+   * - `Janggu`_
+     - Python
+     - Yes
+     - Janggu is a python package that facilitates deep learning in the context of genomics
+   * - `janggu.data`_
+     - Python
+     - Yes
+     - genomics datasets maintains coverage or sequence type of information along with the associated genomic intervals.
+Externally, the datasets behave similar to a numpy array

 .. list-table:: Modeling